Easy Peach Gazpacho Recipe: a cold summer soup

 - Divide soup among four dishes and garnish with cheese and remaining basil.

-- Serve cold with chevre crostini on the side.
+- Serve the gazpacho well-chilled with chevre crostini on the side.

 - Slice the baguette on the diagonal into ½ inch thick slices.